polyavi/battleShips/README.md

     Done - Life power-up : fills ship's life
     Done - After a power-up is colected it apears again on different place after  30 sec

-  - Winner is the last player with a ship left
+  Done - Winner is the last player with a ship left